 Targeted therapies for head and neck cancer

-Targeted therapies interfere with the way cancer cells grow.
-They are sometimes used to treat head and neck cancers.
+Targeted therapies interfere with the way cells grow and divide.

-- in combination with radiotherapy for people who aren’t fit enough to cope with the side effects of chemoradiation
+- in combination with radiotherapy, for people who are not fit enough to cope with the side effects of chemoradiation

-Cetuximab stops the growth factors from attaching to receptors on the cancer and so may stop it growing.
-It may also make the cancer more sensitive to the effects of radiotherapy.
+Cetuximab may also make the cancer more sensitive to the effects of radiotherapy.

 The most common side effect is a skin rash.
-It usually starts within two weeks of having the first treatment but goes away once treatment is over.
-You’ll be given advice on how to look after your skin while you’re having cetuximab.
+It usually starts within 2 weeks of having the first treatment but goes away when treatment finishes.
+Your nurse will give you advice on how to look after your skin while you are having cetuximab.